Call or Text 24/7 (512) 222-8000

 How to Request an Autopsy Report in Texas

 Even though autopsy reports are public records that doesn’t mean they are printed out or posted online for all to see.
-To view an autopsy report you must submit a request.
-There are two ways to request an autopsy report in Texas.
+To view an autopsy report you must submit a request and pay a fee.
+There are three ways to request an autopsy report in Texas.
 You can request a copy by mail, email or online.

 Submitting a Written Request for an Autopsy Report